dmitriyK1/angular-refresher/readme.md

 If you’re building a Directive and some of the logic doesn’t need to rely on a Model, don’t use Angular for it.
 This logic will live inside the link callback.
+Inside the link callback, we should advocate the use of addEventListener or jQuery’s “on” method.